-Coin collectors are certainly pleased with the release of the new 2016 Gold 1/10-ounce Mercury Dime Coin, as the coin sold out within an hour of being launched on the April 21, 2016.
+Coin collectors were certainly pleased with the release of the 2016 Gold 1/10-ounce Mercury Dime Coin, as the coin sold out within an hour of being launched on April 21, 2016.

-Since the coin’s release, the numismatic market’s trading networks have seen a lot of action, with some coins selling for as much as $300.
-This means the original buyers, who got the coin for around $205, are seeing solid profits.
-On eBay, “Buy It Now” is going for approximately $260 to $280.
-The 2016-W Winged Liberty Head gold dime coin, which is a graded Specimen 70, is trading at even higher prices, with reports of figures between $300 and $350.
+Initially just after the coins release the numismatic market’s trading networks saw a lot of action, with some coins selling for as much as $300.
+This meant the original buyers directly from the Mint, who got the coin for around $205, saw solid profits.
+Now the price has settled down and on eBay, “Buy It Now” is going for approximately $215 to $230.
+The 2016-W Winged Liberty Head gold dime coin, which is a graded Specimen 70, is trading at even higher prices of between $270 and $300.

 The Mercury Dime

 The Barber design of the dime, quarter and half dollar coins was revamped in 1916.
 The public was no longer happy with the three denominations sharing an identical design on both the obverse and the reverse.
 Consequently, the United States Treasury, as was general practice, held an event where sculptors could submit their designs for the new coins.
 This contest resulted in the selection of Adolph A. Weinman’s dime design, which we now call the Mercury dime.

 Weinman used a portrait of Elsie Stevens, the wife of Wallace Stevens, as his muse for the design.
 The design itself featured a young Lady Liberty wearing a Phrygian cap.
 However, everyone assumed the design was of Mercury, the Roman God, which is how the name “Mercury dime” came to be.
 On the reverse side of the coin, Weinman chose fasces and an olive branch for his design.
 The fasces represented strength and unity, while the olive branch represented peace.